bimal7991/FindGitUsers/README.md

 # FindGitUsers
-A javascript code that will fetch any user profile and their latest repo
+A javascript code that will fetch any user profile and their latest repos.